multiversx/mx-chain-simulator-go/README.md

 Additionally, the simulator offers custom endpoints:

 - `simulator/generate-blocks/:num`: This endpoint initiates the generation of a specified number of blocks for each shard.
+- `simulator/initial-wallets`: This endpoint will return the initial wallets (address and private key hex encoded)